nastaiza14/Computational-syntax/README.md

 Verb has polite and plain form.
 Verb has negative and non-negative forms.
-Verb tenses include: non-past(present & future), past, passive, causative, passive-causative.
+Verb tenses include: non-past(present & future), past, passive, potential, causative, passive-causative...
 Verb has progressive form in present or past.

 To build the progressive the "te" form of the verb is used.